-Students' electronic devices and accessories (cell phones, phone watches, headphones, earbuds, etc.) must be powered off and out of sight during the educational day.
+Students' electronic devices and accessories (cell phones, phone watches, headphones, earbuds, etc.) must be powered off and out of sight while in the school building.
 Wireless speakers are not allowed at school.
-If a student needs to use an electronic device, he or she may do so with the permission of a staff member and under the staff member's supervision.
+If a student needs to use an electronic device, he or she may do so in the front office with the permission of a staff member.
 Students are not allowed to take pictures or video of anyone without explicit permission.
 This includes, but is not limited to recording fights, or making recordings that include others in the background without their permission.
-The school administration may allow the use of electronic devices prior to the educational day and during lunch time, in the cafeteria, provided these do not negatively impact the school culture or environment.
-This privilege may be revoked at any time.
 Violations of this policy will result in confiscation of the device and/or disciplinary consequences.
 Office and classroom phones are for school district business and emergencies only.
 Students may use the telephone on the counter in the Main Office, with permission from the secretary.